 • Education (GED, Diploma, College, Skilled Trades, etc.)

 • Financial Education (Budgeting, Savings, Banking, Tax Credits, Tax Filing, etc.)

 Enrollment and Attendance

 Enrollment: We recruit and enroll children throughout the program year.
-If you are interested in completing an application for your child please call and a Family Advocate will schedule an appointment with you.
+If you are interested in applying for Head Start Preschool or Early Ed Childcare, please complete our Online Intake Form and a Family Advocate will call you within 5 business days.
 Contact us by calling 269.657.2581 or 800.792.0366.